Opinion | No, Sen. Warren, the Fed chairman is not a ‘dangerous man’

 Mr. Powell responded that the banks could have endured those losses “without difficulty,” and that is in part because of the stress tests Ms. Warren argued are deficient.
 The chair also expressed willingness to revisit the decisions about which Ms. Warren complained.
 The Fed has far more tools now than it did before 2008 to police the financial system.
 To be sure, Mr. Powell has not used them as aggressively as Ms. Warren would prefer.
 But former senator Christopher J. Dodd (D-Conn.) and former representative Barney Frank (D-Mass.), the authors of the landmark Dodd-Frank financial regulation law, wrote two weeks ago that “these were not major attacks on the legislation, and nothing in Powell’s performance contradicts his assertion that he supports the basic framework we put in place.”

-Even so, Ms. Warren warned that “renominating you means gambling that for the next five years” on a Republican majority of the Federal Reserve with a Republican chair.
+Even so, Ms. Warren warned that “renominating you means gambling ... for the next five years” on a Republican majority of the Federal Reserve with a Republican chair.
 It could just as easily be argued that a Republican chair is a plus.
-As he has responded ably to the covid-19 crisis, the chair has overseen a sea change in monetary policy that many Democrats have long demanded, emphasizing the full employment half of the Fed’s dual mandate, rather than strict inflation control.
+As Mr. Powell has responded ably to the covid-19 crisis, the chair has overseen a sea change in monetary policy that many Democrats have long demanded, emphasizing the full employment half of the Fed’s dual mandate, rather than strict inflation control.
 The significance of this shift is hard to overstate.
 Yet Mr. Powell has pulled it off without substantial partisan controversy.
 That Mr. Powell has tamped down on inflation concerns enables Mr. Biden and congressional Democrats to pursue large covid-19 rescue plans and social spending legislation — with cover from a senior Trump appointee.

 Renominating Mr. Powell would also send an essential message: The Fed must remain as independent and insulated from partisanship as possible.
 President Donald Trump broke with tradition when he refused to renominate Janet L. Yellen for another term leading the central bank.
 Mr. Biden should reinstitute the norm that Fed chairs do not change with every new administration, but receive space and deference that other major appointees do not.